lanl-ansi/PowerModels.jl/docs/src/parser.md

 **Note: This feature is currently in development, and only partial parsing of and conversion of PTI files into a PowerModels format is supported.
-The following power network components are currently supported: buses, loads, shunts (fixed and approximation of switched), branches, two-winding transformers (without magnetizing admittance), and generators.
+The following power network components are currently supported: buses, loads, shunts (fixed and approximation of switched), branches, two-winding and three-winding transformers (without magnetizing admittance), and generators.
 There is early support for two-terminal dc lines, but this feature should not be relied upon.**

 The following method is the main exported method for parsing PTI data files: